Letzte Aktualisierung am 18. March 2025 von Dr. Michael Zechmann-Khreis

 Jarisch, R.,2004: Ärztemagazin 08/2004, Histamin-Intoleranz

-Schmutz Helmut (Autor); Abbot, G.; Lieners C.; Mayer, I.; et.al; “Nahrungsmittelunverträglichkeit (Histamin Intoleranz)”, Sachbuch, Wien 2006
+Schmutz Helmut (author); Abbot, G.; Lieners C.; Mayer, I.; et.al; “Nahrungsmittelunverträglichkeit (Histamin Intoleranz)”, Sachbuch, Wien 2006

-nmidb.de and nmi portal (own studies)
+nmidb.de and nmi-Portal (own studies)